JuliaLang/Pkg.jl/docs/src/glossary.md

 to be reused by other Julia projects.
 For example a web application or a command-line utility, or simulation/analytics code accompanying a scientific paper.
 An application may have a UUID but does not need one.
-An application may also provide global configuration options for packages it depends on.
-Packages, on the other hand, may not provide global configuration since that could conflict with the configuration of the main application.
+An application may also set and change the global configurations of packages it depends on.
+Packages, on the other hand, may not change the global state of their dependencies since that could conflict with the configuration of the main application.

 !!! note